Whether you love it, tolerate it, or dread it, homework has been a part of our educational journey for generations.

 Mann advocating for their adoption within the burgeoning “Common School” movement.
 His vision was to use public education, including homework, to instill discipline, reinforce learning, promote civic virtue, and ensure the stability of the American republic.

 This laid the groundwork for homework becoming a regular feature of the American school system.
+However, it also set the stage for the great homework debate that continues to this day.

 What Does “Homework” Stand For?